atkfuller/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - The login page works and goes to the calendar you can add new events and it appears in the calendar.
+I tried to get the reminder system working and there currently is a placeholder for it in the code but it is showing up.
 - [x] **Hooks** - I used useState and useEffect.
 Espcially the useEffect is used to so everytime it loads that it displays the current users events.

 ## 🚀 Service deliverable